Freddd13/autoscore/README.md

 ## Develop
 ### Run locally
 1. Clone this repo
 2. Create a .localconfig.yaml from localconfig.yaml and fill in your data.
+Check out [User config](#(User-config)) for the full config we need.
+3. Enable Workflow r/w permissions
 3. `pip install -r requirements.txt`
 4. Set env `AUTO_HALCYON_ENV` to `LOCAL`
 4. `python main.py`